SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Getting_Started_Partner_Program/Sales_and_Marketing.md

 For starters, it is important to properly inform and train all your customer-facing staff (e.g. sales, pre-sales, marketing, product marketing, etc.).

 Typically, this is achieved with a tailored program of online sessions, adjusted to the partnership type and aligned with your specific strategy and goals.
-Typical sessions are based on presentations, demos, and Q&A moments, and include:
+Typical sessions are based on presentations, demos, and Q&A moments.
+They include:

 - **Partnership positioning**: A joint presentation with Q&A, aimed at the involved staff and leaders, on the nature, goals, and objectives of the partnership.
-This to ensure full alignment and to provide practical information such as points of contact.
+This is intended to ensure full alignment and to provide practical information such as points of contact.

 - **General introduction of DataMiner**: Comprehensive outline of the overall vision of DataMiner, platform architecture, logical architecture, platform functions, features and capabilities, etc.